There are several ways to store energy in flow batteries

 - How long can flow batteries store energy

-- Six ways to store energy
+- Using car batteries to store energy

-- Energy storage batteries store solar energy
+- Why can lead-acid batteries store energy